Lugoues/ecs-opentracing/pythonapp/README.md

 ## Opentracing of a Python application using Jaeger on Amazon ECS
-The Python app is based on https://github.com/bryanl/apptracing-py with changes to make it completely Dockerized.
-The Python web application running on ECS, uses various python modules like flask, jaeger-client and accesses data in a Postgresql database running in another Docker container on ECS and Jaeger runs in another container on ECS.
+The Python app is based on **https://github.com/bryanl/apptracing-py** with changes to make it completely Dockerized.
+The Python web application running on ECS in multiple Docker containers and uses various python modules like flask, jaeger-client,a Postgresql database and Jaeger.

 This demo assumes that everything is being deployed in **eu-west-1** AWS Region.
-This demo uses the **jaegertracing/all-in-one** Docker image, where all components run in a single container.
+This demo uses the **jaegertracing/all-in-one** Docker image, where all Jaeger components run in a single container.
 Jaeger also supports Cassandra 3.x, ElasticSearch as persistent storage.

 ## Instructions

+**Note: The following instructions assume that the ECS Cluster has been setup as per the Prerequisites**

 ## Create an Amazon Elastic Container Registry (ECR) repository for the Microservices
 Using the AWS management console or AWS CLI, create two ECR Registry entries: **psql-data** and **jaegerapp** to store the Docker images.